Spiral of silence: Online versus offline

 The Internet is a place where many reference and social groups are available with similar views.
 It has become a place where it appears that people have less of a fear of isolation.
 One research article examined individuals' willingness to speak their opinion online and offline.
 Through survey results from 305 participants, a comparison and contrast of online and offline spiral of silence behaviors was determined.
 Liu and Fahmy stated that "it is easy to quit from an online discussion without the pressure of complying with the majority group."
 This is not to say that a spiral of silence does not occur in an online environment.
 People are still less likely to speak out, even in an online setting, when there is a dominant opinion that differs from their own.
 But people in the online environment will speak up if someone has a reference group that speaks up for them.

 Online, the presence of one person who encourages a minority point of view can put an end to a spiral of silence.
 Studies of the spiral of silence in online behavior have not acknowledged that a person may be more likely to speak out against dominant views offline as well.
 The person might have characteristics that make them comfortable speaking out against dominant views offline, which make them just as comfortable speaking out in an online setting.

 Although research suggests that people will disclose their opinions more often in an online setting, silencing of views can still occur.
-One study indicates that people on Facebook are less willing to discuss the Snowden and NSA stories than an offline situation such as a family dinner or public meeting.
 Another research article examined the influence of different opinion climates in online forums (opinion congruence with the majority of forum participants vs. website source) and found personal opinion congruence was more influential than the online site in which the forum is situated in.
 Nekmat and Gonzenbach said it might be worth researching whether the factors in these studies or other factors cause people to be more comfortable when it comes to speaking their mind while online.